Need help with your Discussion

 Questions

 2. What if Mary’s state does not have that kind of law on the books?
 Should Mary still take it upon herself to notify the health authorities?
-Are there any actions that Mary can take to fulfill her conflicting obligations to the HMO’s patients, to her employer, to the automotive company, and to the public?
+Are there any actions that Mary can take to fulfill her conflicting obligations to the HMO’s patients, her employer, the automotive company, and the public?

 3. Does the HMO have an ethical duty to report the situation to governmental authorities?